loolaz/redis-mutex-semaphore/README.md

   		db: 1
   	});

-  	// or you can reuse existing redis connection
+  	// or you can reuse existing redis connection(##redis connection to be reused must have a selected db##)

 var factory = require('redis-mutex-semaphore')(redisClient);